Danny Blum: Eintracht Frankfurt

 On 30 June 2016, Blum's contract ended and he joined Frankfurt on a free transfer.
 He signed a one-year deal with the option of two more.

 He made his debut on 21 August in the first round of the DFB-Pokal away to 1.
 FC Magdeburg, coming on in the 83rd minute in place of Branimir Hrgota and scoring in a penalty shootout victory.
 In the quarter-finals on 28 February 2017, he scored the only goal against Arminia Bielefeld at the Commerzbank Arena, in the sixth minute.
 On 27 May, he played the last 11 minutes of the final, a 2–1 loss to Borussia Dortmund at the Berlin Olympiastadion, in place of Marco Fabián.

 In his first league season with Frankfurt, Blum played rarely.
 His only goal came in the last minute of the season, to achieve a 2–2 home draw with RB Leipzig.

 In 2017–18, Blum played only 36 minutes over the whole season, but still scored two goals, one in the second round of the cup in a 4–0 win at 1.
 FC Schweinfurt 05 on 24 October.
 Frankfurt won the trophy on 19 May, defeating Bayern Munich 3–1 in the final, but Blum was not in the matchday squad.

 On 27 August 2018, Blum moved abroad for the first time in his career, joining Segunda División side UD Las Palmas on a season-long loan deal.
 Around the turn of the year, he suffered an injury in his left soleus muscle and was ruled out for six to eight weeks, recuperating back at Frankfurt.
 He played 24 total matches during his time in the Canary Islands, and scored the only goal of a home win against Córdoba CF on 12 May 2019.

 VfL Bochum

 On 21 May 2019, Blum signed a two-year contract with 2.
 Bundesliga club VfL Bochum.
 He scored a penalty on his debut on 28 July, a 3–1 loss at SSV Jahn Regensburg.
 On 1 March 2020, he scored a hat-trick in a 4–4 draw against former club Sandhausen, with two in the first eight minutes.

 APOEL

 On 27 July 2022, Blum signed a two-year contract with APOEL in Cyprus.

 Return to 1.
 FC Nürnberg

 On 20 January 2023, Blum returned to 1.
 FC Nürnberg.

+CF Intercity

+On 22 February 2024, Blum signed with the Spanish club CF Intercity.

+TSG Pfeddersheim

+In the summer of 2024, Blum joined TSG Pfeddersheim in the sixth-tier Verbandsliga Südwest.